 During my time at the Scottish Parliament, I was selected to serve on the Education and Skills Committee and as the Scottish Conservative and Unionist Party’s spokesman on Higher Education, Further Education, Science and Technology.
 I became a spokesman for the Vote Leave campaign in the 2016 EU Referendum as one of the few pro-Brexit Members of the Scottish Parliament.

-On 8th June 2017, I became the Member of Parliament for Aberdeen South, beating the incumbent Callum McCaig, with 18,746 votes (42.1%) which was a 19.3% swing and a majority of 4,752.
-Since my election as MP for Aberdeen South I have been elected to the Scottish Affairs Select Committee, a member of the Loan Charge APPG, Knife Crime APPG and the Oil and Gas APPG.
+I was first elected in June 2017 as the Member of Parliament for Aberdeen South, beating the incumbent Callum McCaig, with 18,746 votes (42.1%) which was a 19.3% swing and a majority of 4,752.
+After my election as MP for Aberdeen South I was elected to the Scottish Affairs Select Committee, a member of the Loan Charge APPG, Knife Crime APPG and the Oil and Gas APPG.